A documentary film by Dicken Marshall & Yves-Marie Stranger.

 But, paradoxically, the most enduring ‘foreign’ community in Ethiopia are… the Yemeni.

 Why paradoxal?
-Because the Yemeni have been largely forgotten in Ethiopia’s history, and also because they (or their Turkish/Yemeni/Arab brethren) were of course the party against which the Portuguese and the Birtukan were originally mustered… But the truth (as so often in Ethiopia) is much more complex and the Yemeni have been the one of the most successful communities to live among (to become a part of?) the Ethiopians.
+Because the Yemeni have been largely forgotten in Ethiopia’s history, and also because they (or their Turkish/Yemeni/Arab brethren) were of course the party against which the Portuguese and the Birtukan were originally mustered… But the truth (as so often in Ethiopia) is much more complex and the Yemeni have been one of the most successful communities to live among (to become a part of?) the Ethiopians.

 Very interesting reseach piece here by Samson A. Bezabeh: Yemeni Families in the Early History of Addis Ababa and its pole opposite, a story about Yemen’s ‘Muwaladeen’ (people of Ethiopian – but also Somali…etc. – descent, living in Yemen).
 Here is another article giving some background info.
+And here is Samson A. Bezabeh’s book Yemenis in Ethiopia and Djibouti.

 A Portuguese Envoy to Prester John